Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-West Ballina has 93 active public transport stops, all for buses.
-These stops are served by 27 different routes that together offer 487 weekly passenger trips.
-The area's transport accessibility is excellent, with residents typically living just 95 meters from the nearest stop.
-Most residents commute outwards daily.
-Cars remain the primary mode of transport, used by 90% of residents, while walking accounts for 4%.
-On average, there are 1.1 vehicles per dwelling, below the regional average.
+West Ballina has 93 active public transport stops, all of which are bus stops.
+These stops are served by 27 different routes that together facilitate 487 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically residing just 95 meters from the nearest transport stop.
+As a predominantly residential zone, most residents travel outward for work or other purposes.
+Cars remain the primary mode of transportation, used by 90% of residents, while walking accounts for 4%.
+On average, there are 1.1 vehicles per dwelling in West Ballina, which is lower than the regional average.

-According to the 2021 Census, only 12.1% of residents work from home, which may be due to COVID-19 conditions.
-The service frequency averages 69 trips per day across all routes, equating to roughly five weekly trips per individual stop.
+According to the 2021 Census, only 12.1% of residents work from home, a figure that may be influenced by COVID-19 conditions.
+Each route on average provides 69 trips per day, equating to roughly five weekly trips per individual stop.

 Frequently Asked Questions - Transport